phillmashie/docs-product/src/develop/ui/accessibility/intro.md

 ### Text headings

 Text headings are useful for users to understand the structure of a page visually.
 Having different text sizes, larger than normal text, helps the visual guidance on the page, and is quite helpful for users with cognitive disabilities.
-Also, text readers use headings to help users to navigate a trough a page.
+Also, text readers use headings to help users to navigate through a page.

 To ensure you have a proper content organization in your app, set up the heading structure.
 Add [a heading element](https://www.w3.org/WAI/tutorials/page-structure/headings/), for example, **h1**, by enclosing the text in the HTML widget and specifying **h1** as the tag.